 For brighter colors, I recommend using white primer.

-Prime the car, let it dry according to the instructions, then paint over the primer with the color you want.
+Prime the car and let it dry according to the instructions.
+I like self-etching primer, especially on Tootsietoys.
+Then paint over the primer with the color you want.
 Use several thin coats instead of one thick coat.
 This helps you avoid runs and covering up detail.
 Early diecast vehicles didn’t have a lot of detail, but they look nicer if you let the detail show.

 Try taking a picture of the car and looking at it on your computer and zoom in.
 You’ll find imperfections that you might miss looking at it directly.
 You can sand out imperfections with fine sandpaper after the paint dries, then spray on another coat.

 Most Tootsietoys had silver-painted headlights, bumpers and grills.
 It’s easiest to just paint these with a brush and a bottle of Testors steel enamel.
 I like the Testors because it’s subdued like the original.

 Some of them had two-tone paint jobs, particularly where the roof was a different color from the rest of the body.
 To imitate the original, mask it off with cheap masking tape and don’t press the tape down all that hard.
 Two-tone factory paint jobs usually did bleed.
 A lot.

 Replace the wheels and axles